Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 "Just in case, please keep in mind that what I'm about to say is completely a rumor."

 I told them the stories about the student council president.

+That she apparently gathers girls as external cooperative workers for the student council, and does indecent things night after night.

+"Seriously?"
+"Wha~" "That kind of a side..." "... are you serious?"

+All four girls stiffened their expressions.

+"Didn't I say it was a rumor?
+I haven't really seen it in person.
+It's just quite credible if boys have seen it happen up close."

+I was also hesitant to talk about it since it was just hearsay.

+"What I'm doing right now is the same as the rumors spread to drop Ayame's reputation.
+I don't want to propagate this irresponsibly, so please don't completely believe in it."

+"It's not good to suspect her without definite proof, I guess~"

+Ibu said so lightly...
+Did she understand the point?

+"Well, how do you say it...
+Leaving aside Ayame, won't girls be vigilant if they have boys following them at night?
+For example, they might be alone together in the elevator with someone they aren't even acquaintances with."

+"You're right!
+Maybe one would walk faster, or let them go past by just doing nothing~"

+"Well, just thinking about the possibilities.
+Suspecting people whom you don't even hate doesn't feel right, though."

+Ibu and Hatsushiba said so apologetically.

+For some reason I turned towards Tozaki.
+As if to say "Why are you looking at me...", he dropped his shoulders in depression.
+That's how it looked.

+"No, that's fine.
+We also get a bit hurt when girls walking in front start walking faster, but I get the feeling.
+It is always good to exercise caution."

+In the end, one must protect their bodies themselves.
+<span title="君子危うきに近寄らず">Wise people keep away from danger</span>.

+"Umm, why was I made an exception by Tozaki?
+Anyway, I was left out..."

+Nervously raising her hand, Ayame squinted in displeasure.

+"Well, even if a guy tries to attack you while you're together alone, you can beat them up easily."

+"Uu...", she was at a loss for words when pointed out.

+"If it's Ayame-san, then you can annihilate them in one punch!"

+_TL Note:_ The JP expression used here is "郷鎮", which means sinking a ship within a minute with bombardment/lightning/explosives.
+Basically, don't go against this girl 1v1.

+Kiyomi's follow acted more like an agitation than a cover, and Ayame hung her face while fidgeting her index fingers in front of her chest.

+"That may be true, but!
+What if it's someone super strong that attacks me!"

+"...Well, you even won against a bear, right?"

+"As if that can be true!
+Don't make light of bears!"

+She suddenly got irritated and stood up for some reason.

+Almost as if she knew just how strong bears were.

+There are rumors out there about a middle school girl who drove away a bear with a kick... surely not?

+"Even I want to be worried about...
+If there are several opponents, or if they train in martial arts, I'd be easily done for.
+Also, human bodies can't resist if they're locked into positions where they can't muster strength in!"

+That reminds me, she was driven to a corner by Songou when we first met.